BabyKangaroo117/Frugl-APP/LivingDocument.md

 Frugl is a price comparison app that compares prices of grocery store items to find the cheapest price.
 Companies that have made their data public through API’s will be used in the comparison.
 A user can initiate a search for an item such as chicken breast.
 The app will then return locations to get chicken breast with prices in ascending order.
 The user can then save selected items in a shopping cart.
 The user can create an account and save up to 5 recent orders.

+__User Stories__:
+- As a customer, I want to find the cheapest price for an item I am looking for, so that I can be frugal
+	- As a customer, I want to see a few options to buy the item from, so that I have the freedom to choose the option that is worth it for me
+	- As a customer, I want to only see the options that are nearby, so that I am actually able to go to that store
+	- As a customer, I want the items I looked for saved to my account, so that I don't have to look them up every time
+	- As a customer, I want to be notified if a previously searched item has changed its price, so that I am aware of the pricing trends
+	- As a customer, I want to be notified if a previously searched item can be found for even cheaper somewhere else, so that I can update where I do my shopping from

+- As a customer, I want to be able to add my entire grocery list, so that I don't have to look up each item individually
+	- As a customer, I want to see the price for my entire grocery list, so that I can quickly determine where to do my weekly shopping from
+	- As a customer, I want the option to add to my grocery list when I view a product, so that I can seamlessly add to my list without changing screens

 __Major Features__:
 - A way to retrieve previous orders from the database.
 - Selecting fastest route to each store based on order.